The History of The Sedalia Country Club

 The Club House

-The SCC Club House after the original was destroyed by fire.
+The new Sedalia Country Club Clubhouse after the original was destroyed by fire.

 Original SCC Clubhouse